The rescue project pledge

 big projects and future initiatives

-If you've been to a cyclocross event, you already know that CX dogs are a thing.
+If you've been to a cyclocross event, you know it's the best type of event to bring your dog to.
 Well, we also think it is a prime opportunity to work with local shelters to bring out adoptable dogs to the events.
 Portland, OR started the trend with the Doggie Dog Cyclocross World Championship to benefit their local rescue.
 It's an awesome idea that we would like to help expand upon across the U.S. While we are at it, let's make adoptable podium dogs a regular feature at the cross races since we all agree it's a good idea, yeah?

 We would like to provide a foster home for senior dogs who have been abandoned in their later years of life, through no fault of their own.
 We all know that just because a dog is considered a "senior", it doesn't mean he or she doesn't have the energy to play and hike.
 It doesn't mean they don't want to be outside on the trails; rather, now they enjoy them at a slower pace.
 As outdoor people we understand this.
 Being outside in the woods and on trails is part of us and without it we would be incomplete.
 We believe this is the same for dogs.
 It is a tragedy to see the countless number of senior dogs and bonded pairs of seniors who are abandoned to shelters from where it may be difficult to place them.

 Our foster home would be a place for these senior dogs to thrive.
 A place where they can spend days basking in the sun and walking on the trail.
 Rolling around in fall leaves and feeling snowflakes on their noses.
 A place where they can spend evenings curled up on warm, supportive bedding, knowing that they are safe.

 This environment, we feel, will put these dogs at ease to better showcase their adoptable characteristics.
 Our end goal would be to find each and every senior dog in our foster care his or her permanent home with the perfect family who will give them the life they deserve.